 Similar to warranty parts, core parts should have a designated area within the parts room.
 Each core should be linked to the corresponding new part that is charged out.
 For damaged or other non-reusable cores, a responsible recycling program should be in place to dispose of these components in an environmentally friendly manner.
 For additional guidance on effective handling of core parts, refer to RP1615 Parts Core Management for Service Providers.

-Best practices for handling consumable parts.
+Best practices for handling consumable parts

 (TK) Consensus?
 Yes